 - (a) Notify the Sheriff's Department Supervisor of the incident and the request for assistance.
-The Supervisor will provide a telephone number for the public to call. - (b) In the press release, direct the public to the telephone number provided by the Sheriff's Department Supervisor. - (c) The Press Information Officer will continue to handle all press releases and media inquiries.
+He/she will provide you with a telephone number for the public to call. - (b) In the press release, direct the public to the telephone number provided by the Sheriff's Department Supervisor. - (c) The Press Information Officer will continue to handle all press releases and media inquiries.
 Any press inquiries received by the Sheriff's Department will be referred back to this [department/office].